Lashkargah

+Etymology

+Lashkargah means place of the army, from Persian words lashkar or lashgar (army) and gah (place).
+Historically, it served as a military garrison, especially during the Ghaznavid Empire, when it was a winter capital and strategic military base.
+Its name reflects this military role.

 History

 Lashkargah means "army barracks" in Persian.
-The area was part of the Saffarids in the 9th century.
+The area was part of the Saffarids Persianate dynasty in the 9th century.
 It grew up a thousand years ago as a riverside barracks town for soldiers accompanying the Ghaznavid nobility to their grand winter capital of Bost.
 The ruins of the Ghaznavid mansions still stand along the Helmand River; the city of Bost and its outlying communities were sacked in successive centuries by the Ghorids, Mongols, and Timurids.
 However, the region was later rebuilt by Timur.

 By the late 16th century the city and region was governed by the Safavid dynasty.
 It became part of the Afghan Hotaki Empire in 1709.
 It was invaded by the Afsharid forces in 1738 on their way to Kandahar.
 By 1747 it became part of the Durrani Empire or modern Afghanistan.
-The British arrived in or about 1840 during the First Anglo-Afghan War but left about year later.
+The British arrived in or about 1840 during the First Anglo-Afghan War but left about a year later.
 The city was used by Ayub Khan in the Second Anglo-Afghan War until 1880 when the British helped return it to Abdur Rahman Khan.
 It remained peaceful for the next 100 years.

 The modern city of Lashkargah was used as a headquarters for United States Army Corps of Engineers working on the Helmand Valley Authority (HVA) irrigation project in the 1950s, modeled after the Tennessee Valley Authority (TVA) in the United States.
 Lashkargah was built using American designs, with broad tree-lined streets and brick houses with no walls separating them from the street.
 In the wake of the Soviet invasion and the long Afghan civil war, the trees mostly came down and walls went up.